bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

             model ! [ fetch pageNumber ]
 ```

-We are calling the same `fetch` function from the `Commands` module that is called from the `init` function one the applications loads.
+It is using the same `fetch` function from the `Commands` module which the init function calls once the application loads
-Now we need to pass the page we want to request, so let's update it:
+for the very first time.
+Next, we need to pass the requested page as a new parameter, so let's update it:

 ```elm
 -- web/elm/Commands.elm